 Develop new products to meet customers' needs.
-Technology companies that want to stay ahead of the curve are constantly introducing new products- they have to if they want to compete with other companies!
+Competition encourages the development of goods and services that satisfy customers' needs.
+Technology companies that want to stay ahead of the curve are constantly introducing new products-they have to if they want to compete with other companies!
 These innovations mean there is a steady flow of new products for customers to buy and use.